Stochastic and Non-local Closure Modeling for Nonlinear Dynamical Systems via Latent Score-based Generative Models: Methodology

 A critical challenge in joint training, identified in recent literature \cite{li2024study, nguyen2025improving, dieleman2022continuous, gao2024empowering}, is known as latent space collapse, i.e., a phenomenon where the encoder maps diverse inputs to deterministic, low-variance latent representations.
 This latent space collapse occurs because the diffusion model can trivially minimize its objective when the latent distribution becomes degenerate, creating a perverse incentive that undermines stochasticity essential for generative modeling.

 To counteract the potential latent space collapse, we employ Kullback-Leibler divergence to formulate a regularization loss term:

 where $q(z^U)$ represents the empirical distribution of encoded vectors and $p(z^U)$ is a prior distribution, typically chosen as a standard Gaussian.
-This regularization enforces distributional properties in the latent space, analogous to its role in variational autoencoders \cite{vahdat2020nvae}, maintaining sufficient variability of the latent representation and thus enhancing the learning performance of a diffusion model in the latent space.

-While latent collapse remains an active research challenge \cite{nguyen2025improving, dieleman2022continuous}, our empirical results demonstrate that careful calibration of regularization strengths significantly enhances stability and generative quality.
-The hyperparameters $\lambda_U$, $\lambda_{V}$, $\lambda_{\text{score}}$ and $\lambda_{\text{KL}}$ are determined through systematic validation experiments, with detailed configurations provided in~\ref{sec:training_details}.
+This $\mathcal{L}_\text{KL}$ term is implemented as a batch-level regularizer on the empirical distribution of latent vectors.
+For a given training batch, we first compute the mean ($\mu_\text{batch}$) and variance ($\sigma^2_\text{batch}$) of the latent vectors across the batch dimension.
+These empirical statistics are then used in the analytical KL-divergence formula, $\text{KL}(\mathcal{N}(\mu_\text{batch}, \sigma^2_\text{batch} I) || \mathcal{N}(0, I))$, as $0.5 \sum (\sigma^2_\text{batch} + \mu_\text{batch}^2 - 1 - \log(\sigma^2_\text{batch}))$.
+This loss penalizes the entire batch's distribution for deviating from a standard Gaussian, which we found to be a robust method for preventing the latent space collapse associated with joint training.
+This regularization enforces distributional properties in the latent space thereby maintaining sufficient variability of the latent representation and thus enhancing the learning performance of a diffusion model in the latent space.
+While latent collapse remains an active research challenge~\cite{nguyen2025improving, dieleman2022continuous}, our empirical results demonstrate that careful calibration of regularization strengths significantly enhances stability and generative quality.